Grants

 ECCF’s Creative County offers multiple grant programs in support of Essex County artists, cultural organizations and the creative economy.

-You are welcome to watch the recording below to review additional insights on our grant programs from a recent Info Session
+You are welcome to watch the recording below to review additional insights on our grant programs from last year's Info Session

 Past Grantees